Kotin-ak/VRC-Releases/README.md

 ---

-**VRC is a centralized
+**VRC** is a centralized Windows application designed to remotely monitor and control multiple vMix instances from a single dashboard.
+Stop jumping between different computers to manage your broadcast.
+With VRC, you have full remote command over your vMix nodes:

-* 🔴 **Full Remote Control:** Start, stop, and manage Recording, Streaming, External outputs, and Multicorder with a single click or via custom keyboard shortcuts (perfect for Elgato Stream Deck).
+* 🔴 **Full Remote Control:** Launch, stop, and manage Recording, Streaming, External outputs, and Multicorder with a single click or customizable keyboard shortcuts (ideal for Elgato Stream Deck).
-* 📊 Deep Monitoring: Track CPU/GPU performance and monitor available storage space in real-time via WMI to prevent recording failures.
+* 📊 **Deep Monitoring:** Track CPU/GPU performance and monitor available storage space in real-time via WMI to prevent recording failures.
 * ⏰ **Smart Automation:** Built-in Task Scheduler to automate your vMix commands based on precise timing.

 *(Note: While the architecture is designed as a "Hub", the current release is heavily optimized for deep and stable integration exclusively with **vMix**).*